 Hi, I'm Catherine.

-I am passionate about learning and experiencing new things, understanding first principles, and using my background as a science journalist to help people question their assumptions, make positive changes in their lives, and see mundane things (e.g. phones, vitamins, The Container Store) in a new, oddly philosophical, light.
+I’m a science journalist, speaker, author, teacher and consultant.
+I’m passionate about using my background as a science journalist to help people question their assumptions, make positive changes in their lives, and see mundane things (e.g. phones, vitamins) in a smarter and more philosophical light.
 The more fun I can have while doing so, the better.